igor-makarov/xcake/docs/Cookbook/App Extensions.md

     ext_target.system_frameworks = ["NotificationCenter"]
 end
 ```

+- `configuration.product_bundle_identifier`
+    - Must use the main app's bundle identifier as a prefix.
+For example, if your main app's bundle identifier is `"com.MyApp"`, the app extension must have a bundle identifier like `"com.MyApp.MyExtension"`.
+- `target.system_frameworks`
+    - Must be set appropriately based on the type of extension it is.
+Today Extensions, for example, require `NotificationCenter`.
+You may want to try creating an App Extension in Xcode or referencing a pre-existing one to see which system frameworks are included for that extension type.

+You may also need to explicitly add `include_files` and `exclude_files` depending on how your project is structured.
+Xcake will infer some of these things based on the names of targets and folders, so you can try just running `xcake make` and seeing if anything is missing.

+A common use case might be to have a Shared folder for files like commonly used asset catalogs or source files.
+The contents of this folder will need to be manually added to `include_files` using a pattern like `Shared/**/*.*`.

 ## Create an Embed App Extensions build phase
 Use `copy_files_build_phase` to copy the app extension into the containing app.